solo-fsw/python-markers/README.md

 ## Using Submodules ##
-> *The background information provided here is a summary of the information provided by github.
+> *The information provided here is a summary of the information provided by github.
 For more information on git submodules, follow the link to the git documentation provided under __References__.*

 It is strongly recommended to add this repository as a git submodule to your project.
 This can be done as follows:
 1. Adding the submodule